SEO vs. Social Media Marketing: Which Channel Drives More Traffic?

 Pro Tip: The Hidden Traffic Multiplier

-Here’s an expert insight most marketers miss: the power of platform-specific search optimization
+Here’s an expert insight most marketers miss: the power of platform-specific search optimization.

 While most focus solely on Google, significant search volume exists within social platforms themselves.
 YouTube processes over 3 billion searches monthly, while Pinterest handles over 5 billion searches.

-Optimize your social content for platform-specific search by:
+Optimize social content for platform-specific search by:

 • Using keyword-rich captions on Instagram